dhuppenkothen/BayesPSD/README.md

 You can either
 * start with the Demo notebook in ./docs/
 * run the code on multiple bursts using ./code/run_bursts.py
-* Use any of the other code in the repo for your purposes.
+* use any of the other code in the repo for your purposes.